All Episodes

 The position of the House leadership is we are going to obey the rules, unlike Pelosi.

-We're not going to turn this place into a lawless organization where we as the majority just do anything we want to do, regardless of the rules.
+We're not going to turn this place into a lawless organization where we as the majority just do anything we want to do regardless of the rules.

 We're not going to show the kind of disrespect for the place.

-And we've we've re already voted to repeal it in total.
+The leadership says we've already voted to repeal this, and we've already voted to repeal it in total.

-It's it's don't don't accuse us of not caring about this.
+Don't accuse us of not caring about this, but we have the rules.

 It really hasn't changed, folks.

-That they're not gonna just willy-nilly ignore them or what have you, and that's where we are here.
+That they're not going to just willy-nilly ignore them or what have you.

-And it's gonna lead to problems.
+And it's going to lead to problems.

 It's going to lead to problems because the people who voted for the Republican majority in November fully expected this not even be an argument.